Course Catalog

 Programs for High School Students

-High school students are offered the opportunity to enroll in Wiregrass Georgia Technical College courses.
-Enrolling in college early provides Georgia high school students with the ability to take college-level courses and earn credit toward a high school diploma and a college degree, diploma or technical certificate of credit.
-Participation in dual enrollment eases the transition from high school to college, provides students an early start on their college careers, and offers meaningful and challenging academic experiences to qualified students, including those who might not otherwise have access to college opportunities.
-Early college enrollment can help increase the number of high school graduates who are both college and career ready.
+Wiregrass Georgia Technical College offers high school students the opportunity to enroll in college-level courses.
+This early college enrollment option allows Georgia high school students to earn both high school credit and college credit toward a degree, diploma, or technical certificate of credit.
+Dual enrollment eases the transition from high school to college, provides students with an early start on their college careers, and offers challenging academic experiences.
+It is especially beneficial for students who might not otherwise have access to higher education opportunities.
+Early enrollment can help increase the number of high school graduates who are both college and career-ready.

 Enrollment Options for High School Students